rogerlew/usgs-regolith/Readme.md

 The filter algorithm computes the mean value of an N X N (where N is any odd, positive integer) square of grid cells and replaces the original value at the center cell with the mean.
 The filter computes a running average across the grid applied successively in east-west and north south directions, respectively.
 Along edges, at corners, and irregular boundaries the algorithm uses a subset of the N x N square.
 Near irregular boundaries, no-data values are excluded from computation of the mean by reflecting interior values across the boundary.
 The filter is applied four times to approximate the gaussian filter (Smith, 1997, see www.dspguide.com/ch24/3.htm).

 A line at the end of the initialization file, *rg_in.txt*, allows the user to specify whether to smooth the input elevation grid, or computed soil-depth grid by typing `.true.` or `.false.` for each option.
 The user also specifies the value of N at the end of this line.
 Note that topographic smoothing is applied before computing soil depth or any of the intermediate arrays used to compute soil depth.
-Soil smoothing is computed after soil depth is computed from the original (`topoSmooth=.false.`) or smoothed (`topoSmooth.true.`) DEM.
+Soil smoothing is computed after soil depth is computed from the original (`topoSmooth=.false.`) or smoothed (`topoSmooth=.true.`) DEM.

+### Smoothing noisy soil-depth output
+Some of the process-based models tend to produce noisy output, particularly the LCSD, NSD, NSDA, and NASD models.
+Fine-scale roughness in high-resolution DEMs contributes to this problem.
+Applying the modified forms of these models, which allow them to make depth estimates in concave as well as convex topography helps reduce the noise.
+In addition, the two smoothing options provided in REGOLITH can help eliminate the noise.
+Smoothing the DEM (`topoSmooth=.true.`) reduces or eliminates the fine-scale roughness and tends to produce a fairly sharp line between areas of soil and no soil.
+Smoothing the soil depth computed for an unsmoothed DEM tends to blur and spread the soil depth distribution.
+This approach has been effective to reduce noise in the computed soil depth for study areas in Washington, Oregon, Colorado, and Puerto Rico that were analyzed during development of REGOLITH.
+A smoothing window of 3 or 5 has been sufficient for these cases.
+Thus, using the combination `topoSmooth=.false.`, `soilSmooth=.true.`, and `n_points=3`  or `n_points=5` has worked well.

 Sample data
 -----------
 An example rg_in.txt file is provided in the main directory of this repository.
 It is configured to use test-mode parameters for the NSD soil-depth model with sample input files in the directory *examples/input*.
 These sample data for a small drainage basin in dissected topography of the Oregon Coast Range are a subset of files from this study area available for free download (Baum and others, 2020).
 These data are stored in GEOTIFF format, but can be readily converted to ASCII grid format supported by REGOLITH using commercial or open-source GIS software.

 Regolith iterations